-1. Have services specifically designed around the time of The Passion to be informal, open, relaxing and open for non believers to come in.
+1. Have services specifically designed around The Passion Movie (or something more recent) and make them even more informal, open, relaxing and open for non believers to come in.
 Have a month of doing after-church food and chats.
 Push this with an advertising push in your local area.
 Join with other churches.
 Get prayer warriors in place.

 2. What about running a series on Jesus in the preceding weeks at your church with a follow-up afterwards.
 Go through Luke 22-24 taking from the other Gospels over the 4 weeks.
 Then the week after The Passion, go for an evangelistic event.
 Tie this in with people from your older teens or the church to specifically invite friends to services around the time of the movie.
 Maybe tie in the following week running over the resurrection of Jesus – it’s near to Easter anyway!

 3. Get some media presentations of The Jesus Video or Jesus Of Nazareth etc. being shown at the church so you can have a kind of Jesus movie theme going down..
-Can you get your media guys to design something via video - if you want ideas contact me - I've already put something together as a kind of reflective thing.
-I also have a CD-ROM of a Quicktime Movie of Jesus - with Creed as the audio in the background.
+Can you get your media guys to design something via video – or use anything from our YouTube channel

 4. Can you get some Easter materials to tie into the movie?
-Visit www.cpo-online.org among others..
+Visit www.cpo.org.uk among others.. (link checked April 2019)